colinwilson/lotusdocs.dev/content/docs/guides/features/flexsearch.md

 ### Minimum query character count

-The `minQueryChar` parameter defines the minimum number of entered characters required before any search results are rendered.
+The `minQueryChar` parameter defines the minimum number of characters typed before any search results are rendered.
 A higher number decreases memory allocation:

 - **`0`** - **Disabled** - (**default**) Search suggestions are presented as soon as an entry is made in the search input.